expenture/Expense/README.md

 The `Settings` model is a way to store key-value settings in the database.
 This functionality is provided by [rails-settings-cached](https://github.com/Neson/rails-settings-cached).

 Note that making direct changes to `Settings` is not recommended.
 While doing this, the values aren't validated before saving, this may breake the app.
 A better way is to call the *set settings* method defined in other class or modules, and let them manage the settings for you.
 (For example, use `TransactionCategorySet.hash = { ... }` to set the default category set instead of calling `Settings.transaction_category_set = ...`.)

+### Soft Delete

+Some data, such as accounts and transactions, can only be soft-deleted.
+The soft-delete functionality on models is provided by [Paranoia](https://github.com/rubysherpas/paranoia).

 ### Objects: Value Objects, Parameter Objects, etc.